plone/training/ttw/mosaic.rst

 Choose a layout.

-This editor allows to change our content fields content (just like the regular Plone form), but the fields are rendered into the view layout and they are edited in-place.
+This editor allows to change our content fields content (like the regular Plone form), but the fields are rendered into the view layout and they are edited in-place.

 .. image:: _static/mosaic-editor.png